-On May 24, 2000, Prime Minister Barak carried out a 1999 campaign promise to withdraw Israeli forces from the security zone in southern Lebanon.
+On May 24, 2000, Israel unilaterally withdrew its forces from the security zone in southern Lebanon.
 Barak had hoped to do this in the context of an agreement with Syria that would guarantee the security of northern Israel.
-With the continued stalemate in Syrian-Israeli talks, however, Barak decided to withdraw Israel forces unilaterally.
 On June 7, then Secretary of State Albright noted that Israel had fulfilled its obligations by withdrawing from Lebanon and said "I think that the Syrians should do so also."
 Lebanon and Syria claim that a complete Israeli withdrawal should have included a small enclave at the eastern end of the Israeli security zone called "the Shib'a (Chebaa) Farms," which they assert is part of Lebanon but Israel considers part of the Golan Heights.
 (For further information, see CRS Report RL31078, The Shib'a Farms Dispute and its Implications, August 7, 2001, by Alfred B. Prados.)
 The Shib'a Farms enclave remains a source of tension, as Israeli forces periodically target Hizballah, as well as Syrian, positions in retaliation for Hizballah raids on Israeli forces in the Shib'a Farms area.
 (For further information on the Syrian role in Lebanon, see CRS Issue Brief IB89118, Lebanon, by Clyde R. Mark.)